 Create a Backyard Memory Garden

-To start your garden, pick a place in the yard that can be easily seen from a favorite window or an outdoor seating area.
+To start your memory garden, pick a place in the yard that can be easily seen from a favorite window or an outdoor seating area.
 Be sure and keep the light requirements of your plants in mind.
 Sun loving plants need at least six hours of direct sun to thrive, and shade plants will wither in direct sun.

 There are several kinds of elements you can have in your garden.